archphile/thepenguin/content/blog/2017-09-28-verify-cd-rips-with-accuraterip-database.md

 tags = ["linux audio", "accuraterip"]
 +++

-When we need to verify the quality of a CD rip, one of the most powerfull tools we have is the [AccurateRip database](http://www.accuraterip.com/).
+When we need to verify the quality of a CD rip, one of the most powerful tools we have is the [AccurateRip database](http://www.accuraterip.com/).

 Although I won't go into details on how I rip my CDs (yes, I use EAC with wine :P), I will show you two easy procedures on how to verify a CD rip using AR database.

-### First Method (Linux Native)
+## First Method (Linux Native)

 All we need for the first method is [whipper](https://github.com/JoeLametta/whipper).
 In order to install it in Archlinux, we need the following command: